 Creating an Application

-Below are some of the issues the Knauss Selection Panel typically focuses on during their discussions, but the discussion is not limited to the following:
+Below are some of the issues the Knauss Selection Panel typically focuses on during their discussions.
+The discussion includes, but is not limited to the following:

 Ideas for Personal Education and Career Goal Statement:

-1. Do not exceed TWO pages using 12 pt. font with 1 inch margins.
-More than 2 pages will NOT be accepted.
+- Do not exceed TWO pages using 12 pt. font with 1 inch margins.
+Any additional pages will be deleted.

-3. Diversity of activities, classes, extracurricular awards, and volunteer activities are good to show (see above questions)
+- Diversity of activities, classes, extracurricular awards, and volunteer activities are categories that reviewer seek out.